 What’s the Answer?

-Clearly, you should be paying as much attention to securing your smart fridges, TVs and cars as you do your PCs, tablets and smart phones.
+Clearly, you should be paying more attention to securing your smart fridges, TVs and cars.
+Just as you do your PCs, tablets and smart phones.
 The trouble is, you can’t install security software on all the microchips in your environment.

 In large organisations, the threat is that of hackers gaining access to valuable or private information by hacking IoT devices.
 Jeffrey Tang, Senior Security Researcher at Cylance, provides a short list of actions to help secure business networks from vulnerabilities created by IoT devices.

 At home, the best solution is to install a router or a Virtual Private Network (VPN).
-The router acts like a secure front door to everything behind it, and a VPN creates a closed system from any internet connection, including public ones where the risk of intrusion is high.
+The router acts like a secure front door to everything behind it.
+A VPN creates a closed system from any internet connection.
+This includes public ones where the risk of intrusion is high.
 A VPN has 2 advantages: